Daniel Villalva

-Daniel Alberto "Keko" Villalva Barrios (born 6 July 1992) is an Argentine footballer who plays as an attacking midfielder for Ferro Carril Oeste.
+Daniel Alberto "Keko" Villalva Barrios (born 6 July 1992) is an Argentine footballer who plays as an attacking midfielder for Gimnasia y Tiro.
 In 2009, he became the youngest player ever to play for River Plate.

 Career

 Early years

 Daniel Alberto Villalva, named after River Plate legend Daniel Alberto Passarella, was born on 6 July 1992 in Caá Catí, in the province of Corrientes, Argentina.
 At the age of 10, he joined the Talleres de Córdoba youth system after a trial, but he suffered an accident on his left foot and was released.
 Months later, he recovered and began to play football again in his native province of Corrientes, and after several trials in teams including Rosario Central, Boca Juniors and San Lorenzo, all of them showing interest in keeping him, he finally joined River Plate in 2005 as a personal wish, since he has always supported Los Millonarios.

 River Plate

 On 8 February 2009, he made his debut against Colón replacing Mauro Rosales in the 71st minute and becoming the youngest River Plate player to feature in a league match at the age of 16 years, 7 months and 2 days.
-He scored his first senior goal in a 4-3 victory against Chacarita Juniors on 30 August 2009.
+He scored his first senior goal in a 4–3 victory against Chacarita Juniors on 30 August 2009.
 Subsequently, he went to play a more important role in the team, but prior to the 2010–11 season, he suffered a vertebral injury that kept him away from playing until River Plate's relegation.

 Afterwards, during River Plate's campaign in the second tier, he started to play again after recovering from his injury, which put his career on the line again.